about me

 I started this blog some time ago to replace a webpage with truly horrible html where I posted book reviews.
 Since then, I’ve started stashing reviews on LibraryThing and instead use this space to comment from time to time on things that interest me.
 These are sometimes things about books and reading, sometimes about the publishing industry or libraries, and often are simply a way to work out my thoughts about issues that have piqued my curiosity or pushed my buttons.

-I’m a librarian at Gustavus Adolphus College, where I coordinate our instruction program and do a whole lot of other stuff, too.
+I’m an academic librarian at a small liberal arts college where I coordinate our instruction program and do a whole lot of other stuff, too.
 The beauty of a liberal arts college is that you get to put your liberal arts education to work by dabbling in all kinds of interesting things.
 You also get to serve on every committee ever invented and fix jams in the printers.
 My research interests include how students learn to use libraries, where publishing is going, and how social issues are formed.
-I also mouth off on the Association of College and Research Libraries blog, write a weekly column for Library Journal’s Academic Newswire, and participate in various electronic discussions lists where I’m known as “God, not that woman again.”
+I also mouth off at Inside Higher Ed and participate in various electronic forums where I’m known as “God, not that woman again.”

 Another interest of mine is crime fiction.
 I’m fascinated by the role fiction plays in people’s lives and how it shapes their knowledge base.
-I track Scandinavian crime fiction, which is increasingly being translated into English.
-I’m also a passionate reader of mysteries, luckily getting a chance to review them for Mystery Scene Magazine and Reviewing the Evidence.
-And I write them, too, which is not only fun, it beats going postal at work.
-Bad day on the job?
-You can always go home and murder someone.
+I track Scandinavian crime fiction, which is increasingly being translated into English, and occasionally write critically about it.
+I’m also a passionate reader of mysteries and review them for Reviewing the Evidence.
+And I write them, too.

 In the Wind, published by St. Martin’s Minotaur in 2008, features a detective in the tradition of the women who reclaimed the PI story in a feminist mode.
 Anni Koskinen has left her career smallcoveras detective with the Chicago Police Department after testifying in a civil suit against another cop and finding herself ostracized.
 She takes out a PI’s license while she tries to figure out what to do with her life now that the only job she really wanted is no longer an option.She ends up working on the defense team of a woman wanted for a 35-year-old political crime – the murder of an FBI agent who happened to be the father of her closest friend and mentor, Jim Tilquist.
 Though he followed his father into the Bureau, he has growing doubts about the way the post-9/11 surveillance of dissidents mirrors the unconstitutional actions of authorities during the Vietnam War era.

-I’ve started on a third book about Anni, but it would be bad juju to talk aobut it since I’ve barely started and don’t know where it’s headed.
+I’ve started on a third book about Anni, but it would be bad juju to talk about it since I’m not sure where it’s headed.